ga-wdi-boston/wdi_first_project/README.md

 		* [Government APIs](https://www.data.gov/developers/apis)  		* [Non profit APIs](http://projects.propublica.org/nonprofits/)
 		* [Sunlight Foundation APIs](http://sunlightfoundation.com/api/)
 		* [Yoda Speak API](https://www.mashape.com/ismaelc/yoda-speak#!documentation)
-	* How often does API contents change?
-Does the data returned from the API changes once a decade?
+	* How often does the API content change?
+Does the data returned from the API change once a decade?

 		* For example, US Census data changes once every ten years.
 			 It would be error prone, wasteful and inefficient to request data for every HTTP Request handled by Rails.